 What do green credentials say about a business?

 So, what is it that attracts people to an office with green credentials?
-Well, largely it’s the fact that a business which is focused on doing its part for the environment is one which cares about more than just making money.
+Well, largely it’s the fact that a business that is focused on doing its part for the environment is one which cares about more than just making money.
 It shows they are committed to making a difference, something the younger generation pay attention to.

 The benefits of a green office